Language skills naturalization

 However, not all language certificates are accepted by the naturalization authorities as proof of language skills in the naturalization process.
 The following language certificates are generally accepted by the naturalization authorities:

-• Transfer to the tenth grade of a secondary German-speaking school (Realschule, Gymnasium or Gesamtschule)
+- Transfer to the tenth grade of a secondary German-language school (Realschule, Gymnasium or Gesamtschule)

-If the required German language skills are not demonstrated or are not sufficiently proven by certificates or diplomas, the naturalization applicant must complete a language course , unless the naturalization authority is convinced, based on a personal interview, that the applicant clearly possesses the required language skills.
+If the required German language skills are not demonstrated, or are not sufficiently demonstrated, by certificates or diplomas, the naturalization applicant must complete a language course , unless the citizenship authority is convinced, based on a personal interview, that the applicant clearly possesses the required language skills.
 In these cases, a language test may be waived.

 3. Expiry of language certificates

 Contrary to popular belief , language certificates do not lose their validity over time .
 Even a language test taken a long time ago can therefore be used for the naturalization application.
 However, it should be noted that the language skills must still be present at the time of application.
-Even old certificates or diplomas are therefore considered proof of sufficient German language skills and are binding for the citizenship authority, unless there are significant doubts about the naturalization applicant's certified knowledge of German.
-In this case, the citizenship authority must first inquire with the body issuing the certificate about the proper certification of the naturalization applicant's knowledge of German before new proof can be requested.
+Therefore, even old certificates or diplomas are considered proof of sufficient German language skills and are binding for the citizenship authority, unless there are substantial doubts about the naturalization applicant's certified German language skills.
+In this case, the citizenship authority must first inquire with the body issuing the certificate about the proper certification of the naturalization applicant's German language skills before new proof can be requested.

-4.1 Proof of language proficiency for naturalization in cases of particular hardship
+4.1 Proof of language skills for naturalization in cases of particular hardship

 In certain cases, an exception to the language proficiency requirement for naturalization can be made.
-If a person fails to reach the B1 level despite serious and sustained efforts , a lower language level may suffice ( Section 10, Paragraph 4a of the StAG ).
+If a person fails to reach the B1 level despite serious and sustained efforts , a lower language level may suffice ( Section 10, Paragraph 4a of the German Citizenship Act ).
 The prerequisite is that the person can communicate orally in everyday life, i.e., can hold simple conversations in German.
 But be careful: It is not enough to simply enroll in language courses.
 You must prove that you have actually attended the courses and made a serious effort to learn German.
-In practical terms, this means that you need a certificate stating that you have not passed the language test and cannot be passed again.
+In practical terms, therefore, a certificate stating that you have not passed the language test and cannot be passed again is required.

 4.2 Proof of language skills for naturalization in cases of physical or age-related limitations